Richard Cobden: First publications

+Travel

 Bad health obliged him to leave Britain, and for several months, at the end of 1836 and the beginning of 1837, he travelled in Spain, Turkey and Egypt.
 During his visit to Egypt he had an interview with Muhammad Ali, of whose character as a reforming monarch he did not bring away a very favourable impression.
 He returned to Britain in April 1837.
+He also visited the United States in this period.

 First steps in politics

 Cobden soon became a conspicuous figure in Manchester political and intellectual life.
 He championed the foundation of the Manchester Athenaeum and delivered its inaugural address.
 He was a member of the chamber of commerce and was part of the campaign for the incorporation of the city, being elected one of its first aldermen.
 He began also to take a warm interest in the cause of popular education.
 Some of his first attempts in public speaking were at meetings which he convened at Manchester, Salford, Bolton, Rochdale and other adjacent towns, to advocate the establishment of British schools.
 It was while on a mission for this purpose to Rochdale that he first formed the acquaintance of John Bright.
-In 1837, the death of William IV and the accession of Queen Victoria led to a general election.
+In 1837, the death of William IV and the accession of Queen Victoria led to the 1837 United Kingdom general election.
 Cobden was candidate for Stockport, but was narrowly defeated.

 Other interests included his friendship with George Combe and his involvement with the Manchester Phrenological Society in the 1830s and 1840s.
 In 1850, he asked Combe to provide a phrenological reading of his son.